Giovanni De Carolis: De Carolis vs. Feigenbutz II

 A rematch took place on 9 January 2016, with De Carolis avenging his defeat by winning the WBA (Regular) super-middleweight title.

 De Carlolis vs. Zeuge

-On 23 July, 2016, De Carolis fought Tyron Zeuge for the second time in a row but lost the fight via knockout in the final round.
+On 23 July 2016, De Carolis fought Tyron Zeuge for the second time in a row but lost the fight via knockout in the final round.

 De Carolis vs. Richards

-O n 15 May, 2021, Lerrone Richards beat De Carolis by unanimous decision in their 12 round contest.
+O n 15 May 2021, Lerrone Richards beat De Carolis by unanimous decision in their 12 round contest.
 Richards was ranked #10 by the WBO at super middleweight.
 The scorecards read 119-109, 120-108, 120-108 in favor of Richards.

 De Carolis vs. Scardina

-On 13 May, 2022, De Carolis beat Daniele Scardina by technical knockout in the 5th round.
+On 13 May 2022, De Carolis beat Daniele Scardina by technical knockout in the 5th round.
 Scardina was ranked #8 by the IBF and #9 by the WBO at super middleweight at the time.

+Retirement

+De Carolis announced his retirement from professional boxing in October 2024.